LironL99/portfolio/4-bit-ALU/README.md

 - The project demonstrates fundamental digital design principles and Verilog coding practices.

 ## Usage
-To simulate the ALU, run the `alu_tb.v` testbench in ModelSim.
+To simulate the ALU, run the `alu_4bit_tb.v` testbench in ModelSim.
 Ensure that the simulation environment is properly set up and the necessary libraries are loaded.

 ## Control Signal Table
 | Control Signal (ctrl) | Operation          | Description                                   |